 MS. CHRISTA BIG CANOE: Great, thank you.

-Before I move on and actually ask Grace to talk a little bit about Kinew, is there anything missing or anything you want to add about either Shirley or Noella?
+Before I move on and actually ask Grace to talk a little

+bit about Kinew, is there anything missing or anything you

+want to add about either Shirley or Noella?
 We can come

-1 back around when we talk about recommendations, for sure, but I just want to make sure I'm not missing anything now 2 3 before we move to talk about Kinew.
-MR. CECIL JAMES: I guess the most 4 significant impact, and it's -- you'll hear it again and 5 again during this inquiry, or across the country, is that 6 7 these were mothers.
+back around when we talk about recommendations, for sure, but I just want to make sure I'm not missing anything now before we move to talk about Kinew.

+MR. CECIL JAMES: I guess the most significant impact, and it's -- you'll hear it again and again during this inquiry, or across the country, is that these were mothers.
 They left -- they left the children behind.
-And then, those children will go on to have 8 9 struggles with CFS and school, alcohol, drug abuse and those types of things.
-10 Maybe down the line, I think we've all -- as 11 12 siblings, we've all had our struggles and -- but I'd like to think that we've persevered.
-You'll hear it again and 13 again.
+And then, those children will go on to have struggles with CFS and school, alcohol, drug abuse and those types of things.

+Maybe down the line, I think we've all -- as siblings, we've all had our struggles and -- but I'd like to think that we've persevered.
+You'll hear it again and again.
 These -- these were mothers.
 They were needed.

-14 They were needed in their child's life.
-15 MS. SHARON JAMES: The impacts of losing a 16 mother as a young girl were significant.
-You lose that 17 18 connection to -- to the -- to your mother, the nurturing and the loving.
-And, you struggle with that, not having 19 that -- that female role model that you need in your life 20 21 to -- to become a woman yourself.
+They were needed in their child's life.

+mother as a young girl were significant.
+You lose that connection to -- to the -- to your mother, the nurturing and the loving.
+And, you struggle with that, not having that -- that female role model that you need in your life to -- to become a woman yourself.
 If that's not there, you -- it's -- it's very hard.
-I struggled as a -- as a young 22 woman -- as a teenager, as a young woman, as a young mother 23 raising my children, trying to remember what it was that --24 25 that she gave me when I was a little one that I could
+I struggled as a -- as a young woman -- as a teenager, as a young woman, as a young mother raising my children, trying to remember what it was that -- that she gave me when I was a little one that I could

 1 remember.

-I saw my younger sister, Carly, struggling 2 3 also with being taken away by CFS, and the lies that were being told to her, and struggling with what they were 4 telling her, saying that my father had killed her mother.
-5 And, seeing her fighting with her -- her little self, 6 saying, "No, that's my daddy.
+2 I saw my younger sister, Carly, struggling 3 also with being taken away by CFS, and the lies that were 4 being told to her, and struggling with what they were 5 telling her, saying that my father had killed her mother.
+6 And, seeing her fighting with her her little self, 7 saying, "No, that's my daddy.
 That's my daddy.
-You're 7 lying," you know?
-And, having that struggle within 8 9 herself, and seeing her struggle as she -- as she kept running away from CFS, and wanting that connection with my 10 dad, but it was too late because he had passed on.
-11 12 And then seeing her become a young mother and struggling with that also, not having that -- that 13 connection with her mother; right?
-But, as Cecil said, she 14 -- from my perspective, she did keep reaching out to the 15 family.
-She kept trying to get a hold of us and wanting 16 that connection and needing it.
-But, still struggling 17 18 with, like I said, the stuff that she was being told where 19 she was -- she was placed.
+You're 8 lying," you know?
+And, having that struggle within 9 herself, and seeing her struggle as she as she kept 10 running away from CFS, and wanting that connection with my 11 dad, but it was too late because he had passed on.
+12 And then seeing her become a young mother 13 and struggling with that also, not having that that 14 connection with her mother; right?
+But, as Cecil said, she 15 from my perspective, she did keep reaching out to the 16 family.
+She kept trying to get a hold of us and wanting 17 that connection and needing it.
+But, still struggling 18 with, like I said, the stuff that she was being told where 19 she was she was placed.
 Thank you.
-MS. CHRISTA BIG CANOE: Thank you.
-20 Is it 21 okay if we start to talk about Kinew?
+20 MS. CHRISTA BIG CANOE: Thank you.
+Is it 21 okay if we start to talk about Kinew?
 Yes?
-Can I start with Grace?
+Can I start 22 with Grace?
 Grace, can you tell us about Kinew?
-22 MS. GRACE CAMPBELL: Where do I start?
-23 MS. CHRISTA BIG CANOE: Well, can you tell 24 us about her strengths, her contributions?
-25
+23 MS. GRACE CAMPBELL: Where do I start?
+24 MS. CHRISTA BIG CANOE: Well, can you tell 25 us about her strengths, her contributions?